MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-hard-coded-link-translation.md

    ![Select Yes to translate URLs in application body](./media/application-proxy-configure-hard-coded-link-translation/select_yes.png)
 4. Select **Save** to apply your changes.

-Now, when your users access this application, the proxy will automatically scan for internal URLs that have been published through Application Proxy on your tenant.
+Now, when your users access this application, the proxy will automatically scan for internal URLs that have been published through application proxy on your tenant.

 ## Next steps
 [Use custom domains with Microsoft Entra application proxy](how-to-configure-custom-domain.md) to have the same internal and external URL